How the Net Neutrality Debate Affects Your Internet

 That means the public can expect a lot more uncertainty over internet regulations, no matter how the FCC handles net neutrality this time around.

 "Chairman Wheeler said Title II; Chairman Pai said not Title II," Downes said.
-"Guess what happens the next time a Democrat is the head of the FTC?"
+"Guess what happens the next time a Democrat is the head of the FCC?"

 Original article on Live Science.